 You Have to Love Crispy Chicken

-Whether it is on a chicken wing or in a sandwich, there is something so right about crispy chicken.
-This Crispy Chicken, Bacon and Avocado Sandwich is no exception.
+Whether it is on a chicken wing or in a burger, there is something so right about crispy chicken.
+This Crispy Chicken, Bacon and Avocado Burger is no exception.

 Preparation and Cook